Denavit–Hartenberg parameters: Denavit–Hartenberg matrix

+Therefore, we can write the transformation $\operatorname{}^{n - 1}T_{n}$ as follows:

 Use of Denavit and Hartenberg matrices

 The Denavit and Hartenberg notation gives a standard (distal) methodology to write the kinematic equations of a manipulator.
 This is especially useful for serial manipulators where a matrix is used to represent the pose (position and orientation) of one body with respect to another.